 With multiple No. 1 hits and three diamond-selling albums, Shania Twain is one of the most successful artists in music history.
 But her influence stretches far beyond chart success and album sales.
 Twain bridged country and pop, bringing country music to a whole new audience.
 Beyond that, her lyrics spoke to a generation of women raised on the boldness of Dolly and Loretta who embraced Twain's independence and assertiveness.
 The women in Shania Twain songs were brazen, empowered and altogether real.
 But let's not forget her music video star power as well, evidenced by some iconic videos like "Party for Two" with Billy Currington.

-After she was sidelined from a battle with Lyme Disease, which caused vocal dysphonia and damaged her vocal cords, the Canada-native came back strong with a batch of great new songs.
+After the "When You Kiss Me" singer was sidelined from a battle with Lyme Disease, which caused vocal dysphonia and damaged her vocal cords, the Canada-native came back strong with a batch of great new songs.
 She released her fifth studio album Now in 2017--her first new music in 15 years, proving she's still the reigning country-pop queen we all fell in love with.

 She's even added a TV show to her resume like fellow artist Kelly Clarkson, joining Jake Owen and Travis Tritt on Country Now.
 Is there anything this woman can't do?